HyPlaneHead: Rethinking Tri-plane-like Representations in Full-Head Image Synthesis: High-Resolution Qualitative Comparison (Main Paper Fig. 5)

-Due to the page limit of the paper, we were only able to include a low-resolution version of the qualitative comparison (Fig. 5).
-To better demonstrate the advantages of our method in generating fine details, we provide a high-resolution version of Fig. 5.
+Due to the page limit of the paper, we were only able to include a low-resolution version of the qualitative comparison (Main Paper Fig. 5).
+To better demonstrate the advantages of our method in generating fine details, we provide a high-resolution version of Main Paper Fig. 5.

 \cref{fig:supp_fig1} presents a high-resolution qualitative comparison with state-of-the-art methods.
 Each subfigure corresponds to the following representations: (a) Tri-plane representation from \cite{chan2022efficient}. (b) Tri-grid representation from \cite{an2023panohead}. (c) Single spherical tri-plane representation from \cite{li2024spherehead}, where the white dashed box highlights a discontinuity in the hair region caused by seam artifacts. (d–e) Dual spherical tri-plane representation from \cite{li2024spherehead}. (f–j) Our proposed Hy-plane representation.